IanAcosta7/Challenge/README.md

 ## How to start

 You will need to download NodeJs and install it.
-Once you installed NodeJS open de command promt and install Angular CLI with the following line: npm install -g @angular/cli
+Once you installed NodeJS open de command prompt and install Angular CLI with the following line: npm install -g @angular/cli

 Then, select the folder of the project and type "ng serve" to start the project.